AbingtonHeightsSoftwareClub/website/README.md

 ## Index

 1. Instance - Stores unreadable database file.
 2. Migrations - Stores many different files used to configure/create SQLAlchemy database.
-Not to be changed regularly.
 3. Templates - Houses all HTML templates for each page that we serve to the user
 4. Static
      - js - JavaScript files to be accessed by the HTML templates in the templates folder.